-Workplace violence is bad for patients and hospitals "
+Workplace violence is bad for patients and hospitals

-- Workplace violence experienced by nurses has been associated with decreased productivity and increased employee turnover. - " Workplace violence also reduced the quality of patient care.8
+- Workplace violence experienced by nurses has been associated with decreased productivity6 and increased employee turnover.7 - " Workplace violence also reduced the quality of patient care.8

-To prevent and reduce the frequency and severity of violent incidents in health care settings, a comprehensive workplace violence prevention standard must, among other things "
+To prevent and reduce the frequency and severity of violent incidents in health care settings, a comprehensive workplace violence prevention standard must, among other things

-- " Broadly define workplace violence to include threats and the use of physical force, including incidents involving the use of firearms or dangerous weapons. - " Require employers to develop unit-specific and facility-specific prevention plans rather than one-size-fits-all plans. - " Actively involve employees in developing, implementing, and reviewing the plan, and provide robust training programs for employees. - " Ensure that employers assess hazards and provide correction procedures, including staffing, trained security personnel, environmental risk factors, patient specific risk factors, alarm systems, and job design and facilities. - " Require that employers establish effective reporting processes and policies to ensure that employees can report workplace violence without fear of retaliation; systems for communicating between coworkers, shifts, emergency services, and law enforcement about risks for violence; and Violent Incident Logs to track all incidents and threats. - " Mandate effective and prompt response to all workplace violence incidents as well as appropriate follow-up, including providing prompt treatment to injured employees and investigating whether any measures could prevent similar incidents in the future.
+- " Broadly define workplace violence to include threats and the use of physical force, including incidents involving the use of firearms or dangerous weapons. - " Require employers to develop unit-specific and facility-specific prevention plans rather than one-size-fits-all plans.9 - " Actively involve employees in developing, implementing, and reviewing the plan, and provide robust training programs for employees.10 - " Ensure that employers assess hazards and provide correction procedures, including staffing, trained security personnel, environmental risk factors, patient specific risk factors, alarm systems, and job design and facilities.